Prof. Dr. Filipe Cabreiro

 2. Research questions addresses by the group:

-How do microbes communicate with host cells?
+How do microbes communicate with host cells to regulate the hallmarks of ageing?
 What molecules or mechanisms are implicated?
 What organelles and cellular mechanisms sense microbial cues?
 How do cells mount adequate responses to such cues to maintain cellular homeostasis during ageing?
-How do microbes hijack host cellular metabolism for their own benefit.
+How do microbes hijack host cellular metabolism for their own benefit?

 3. Possible projects: